calthoff/flask-orientdb/README.md

 <h3>Flask-OrientDB</h3>
-Flask-OrientDB simplifies using OrientDB with Flask by providing an interface to Pyorient, a Python driver for OrientDB, and providing support for using multiple OrientDB databases.
+Flask-OrientDB simplifies using OrientDB with Flask by providing an interface to Pyorient, a Python driver for OrientDB, and makes it easy to manage multiple OrientDB databases.

 ### Installation